gdebarghya/gdebarghya.github.io/README.md

 Personal website

 Silly note for me:
-> Simply run hugo, go to `public` folder and copy stuff into the repository
+> Simply run hugo, and go to `public` folder
+> Use Git desktop to copy content of `public` into the repository